 How to get the trendy ’80s eye makeup styles

-Adapted from an article by Jerie Jayne, Herald and Review (Decatur, Illinois) September 19, 1980
+From an article by Jerie Jayne, Herald & Review (Decatur, Illinois) Sept 19, 1980

 How to apply eyeshadow